The travel clothing guide

 Personally, I had a period where I took my suitcase a lot, but I gradually changed to only taking a backpack , perhaps because I started walking a lot more.

-Which leads me to the following observations:
+Which brings me to the following observations:

 paul binam green newtim t-shirt